-CONDUCTOR POPUP BROADWAY!
-DR. ALLAN FRIEDMAN
+CONDUCTOR POPUP CHORUS BROADWAY DR. ALLAN FRIEDMAN

 Dr. Friedman is also an active music teacher, composer, and clinician in the Triangle, teaching music history courses for retirees, working with the KidZNotes program in East Durham, and leading choral clinics and workshops throughout the state.
 He believes music and singing should be accessible to all and loves making music with people with a wide range of age, talent, and musical experience.

 Originally from Duluth, Minnesota, Allan has music degrees from Duke, UNC - Chapel Hill, and Boston University.
 In the fall of 1997, he studied at the University of Natal, Durban in South Africa where he learned choral music from Joseph Shabalala, leader of Ladysmith Black Mombazo, renowned for their work on Paul Simon’s album Graceland.